ark-bitcoin/bark/CONTRIBUTING.md

 ## Nix

-Alternatively, you can use Nix to prepare a development environment with all necessary dependencies already packaged.
+Alternatively, you can use the Nix package manager (should be available for Linux and OSX) to prepare a development environment with all necessary dependencies already packaged.

-In our directory, call `nix develop`, or use envrc to do this automatically.
+In our directory, call `nix develop`, or use [direnv](https://github.com/direnv/direnv) to do this automatically:

 ```
 $ echo "use flake" > .envrc